Insurance is one of those necessary, but headache-producing topics that most people prefer to avoid.

 Instead, they work with several companies and offer all the products and plans associated with those companies.
 They get paid by earning a commission on whatever plan they sell.

-When you visit an independent agent, they will assess your needs and offer you the best plans for your situation.
+When you choose an independent agent, they will assess your needs and offer you the best plans for your situation.
 Instead of reducing coverage to offer you a better rate like a captive agent may have to do, they’ll simply look elsewhere to find you a better deal.

 If your rate goes up, you can ask an independent agent to look around again.
 They will be able to find you the company that now offers a better deal and can easily switch providers.
 A captive agent is tied to the company they work for and doesn’t have the same flexibility.